 People often develop limiting beliefs because in the past they have been unable to achieve the results they wanted.
 When past efforts have led to pain instead of pleasure, it is easy to conclude that further efforts will just lead to more pain.
 This type of mindset creates a negative reinforcement loop.
 With each painful experience, fear increases, commitment decreases, and self-esteem is further eroded.
-Consequently, a lack of commitment produces disappointing results that reinforce the limiting belief.
+Consequently, a lack of commitment produces disappointing results that reinforce the negative beliefs.

-Just in case you are wondering, the rest of the book is designed to move you progressively toward the achievement of success in every area of your life.
+Just in case you are wondering, the rest of the program is designed to move you progressively toward the achievement of success in every area of your life.
 Once you understand what it takes to succeed you will be able to apply these strategies and radically increase your results.
 With repetition, your successes will form a sound foundation for a new and empowering set of personal beliefs.

 Things may appear hopeless right now, and it’s easy to understand why you might feel that way.
 But please believe me when I say that you are not a failure and I can prove it, if you will allow me.
 With the right knowledge and a little effort you can turn this lifelong cycle around and completely transform your life.

-What kind of beliefs do you have?
+What kind of beliefs do you have?your beliefs.